tarantool/doc/doc/book/getting_started/using_binary.rst

    $ tarantoolctl connect '3301'

-This means "use ``tarantoolctl connect`` to connect to the Tarantool server that’s listening on ``localhost:3301``".
+This means "use ``tarantoolctl connect`` to connect to the Tarantool instance that’s listening on ``localhost:3301``".

 Try this request: